kebr0m/Sydney-Housing-Prediction/README.md

 # House-Pricing-Predictions

-In this project, Supervised-Machine-Learning methodoloy is utilized to predict housing prices in Sydney and Melbourne.
+In this project, Supervised-Machine-Learning methodology is utilized to predict housing prices in Sydney and Melbourne.